-All types of eczema cause itching and redness, but AD is the most severe and chronic type of eczema.
+All types of eczema cause itchiness and redness, but AD is the most severe and chronic.
 Other types of eczema include:

 Doctors and researchers are working to better understand how eczema works and why it affects so many people.
-There’s currently no known cure for this common disease.
+There’s currently no known cure for this common condition.

-The primary symptom of AD is dry, itchy skin that often turns into a red rash.
+The primary symptom of AD is dry, itchy skin that often turns into a red rash during flare-ups.

 Eczema flares are part of the agonizing itch-scratch cycle.
-It’s hard to fight the physical and psychological components that drive the itch-scratch cycle.
+It’s hard to fight the physical and psychological elements that drive this cycle.
 Scratching feels good at the time but can lead to more inflammation and even skin infections.

-AD presents different symptoms depending on a person’s age.
+AD has different symptoms depending on a person’s age.

 Symptoms in infants can include: